DataFire/Integrations/integrations/generated/amazonaws_cognito_idp/README.md

 * AdminConfirmSignUpResponse `object`: Represents the response from the server for the request to confirm registration.

 ### AdminCreateUserConfigType
-* AdminCreateUserConfigType `object`: The type of configuration for creating a new user profile.
+* AdminCreateUserConfigType `object`: The configuration for creating a new user profile.
   * AllowAdminCreateUserOnly [BooleanType](#booleantype)
   * InviteMessageTemplate [MessageTemplateType](#messagetemplatetype)
   * UnusedAccountValidityDays [AdminCreateUserUnusedAccountValidityDaysType](#admincreateuserunusedaccountvaliditydaystype)